How to Find People’s Address

 - An old friend needs to be told about something affecting their family.

-- You want to apologise for a disagreement and rebuild broken bridges.
+- You want to apologize for a disagreement and rebuild broken bridges.

 - There is a reunion coming up or you want to reconnect with someone after previously rejecting their attempts.